alphagov/govuk-design-system/src/patterns/question-pages/index.md

 - make it hard to handle conditional sections

 A number of GOV.UK services have removed this style of progress indicator without any negative effects.
 Read a blog post about [how the Carer’s Allowance team removed a 12-step progress indicator](https://designnotes.blog.gov.uk/2014/07/07/do-less-problems-as-shared-spaces/) with no effect on completion rates or times.

+### Using range sliders

+Avoid using [range slider](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) questions, where the user needs to click and drag a selector across a range of answers or values.
+These types of controls are difficult for some users to interact with.
+If you do use a range slider, you must provide a method for selecting an answer that doesn’t rely on ‘click and drag’ movements.
+This relates to WCAG success criterion [2.5.1 Pointer Gestures](https://www.w3.org/TR/WCAG22/#pointer-gestures).